danielclark141/Inventory-Analysis-Case-Study/README.md

 # Inventory-Analysis-Case-Study

 # Objective
-My goal for this project is to analyze raw inventory data for fictional Any Manufacturing Company to reveal insights that can help the management team build a robust inventory stocking plan capable of meeting future customer demand.
+My goal for this project is to analyze raw inventory data for a fictional company to reveal insights that can help the management team build a robust inventory stocking plan capable of meeting future customer demand.

 # About the Data:
 For my analysis, I used he Inventory Analysis Case Study found on Kaggle.
 This dataset contains millions of inventory movement records, including purchases, sales, beginning inventory and ending inventory.
 For my analysis, I chose to use MySQL to analyze the data and Tableau to visualize some of the insights found in my analysis.